- PRODUCT INFORMATION

 - FORAGING EXPERTS

-Wouldn't it be a crying shame to come across a stand of delicious wild berries or a cluster of elusive morels, but have nothing to carry them home in?
+Wouldn't it be a crying shame to come across a bush of delicious wild berries or a cluster of elusive morels, but have nothing to carry them home in?

-*PLEASE NOTE: We have been prototyping this thing for over a year.
-Some of the photos feature prototypes, therefore color and style may slightly vary.
+*PLEASE NOTE: Some of the photos feature prototypes, therefore color and style may slightly vary.

 - Lists the most common plants/fungus of North America, including their common and scientific names

-- Indicates the field uses of all 12 plants/fungus using part indicator icons on each plant illustration
+- Indicates the field uses of all 12 plants/fungi using part indicator icons on each plant illustration

 - Includes the ”5 Steps of Identifying Edible Plants” by Samuel Thayer and ”Rules and Ethics of Foraging” by Mark "Merriwether" Vorderbruggen